-Welcome to Shane’s Inner Circle Member Spotlight!
-Our members are what make Shane’s Inner Circle such an incredible filmmaking community.
+Welcome to Filmmakers Academy’s Member Spotlight (formerly Shane’s Inner Circle)!
+Our members are what make Filmmakers Academy such an incredible filmmaking community.
 We want to celebrate their stories with this Spotlight Series.
-Our members are so inspiring and I am in awe every day of how dedicated each member is to this craft, which only fuels the drive behind creating the best content from my decades of experience on set for the Inner Circle.
+Our members are so inspiring and I am in awe every day of how dedicated each member is to this craft, which only fuels the drive behind creating the best content from my decades of experience on set for Filmmakers Academy.
 Today we’re focusing on Italian member Luca Ricci.

 Read on, be inspired, and join us on the inside so you can take your own work further.
 Enjoy!